Linnea87/nudge/README.md

 ### Audience

-Nudge is aimed at people with NPF/ADHD who want a habit tracker that works with their brain.
+Nudge is aimed at people with NPF who want a habit tracker that works with their brain.
 The app is also suitable for anyone who finds traditional habit trackers stressful or discouraging.

 ### Communication